December 5, 2018

 Please visit the NYC Department of Education’s website for details.
 Here is an overview:

 Children apply for Kindergarten in the year they turn 5.
-Children in pre-K programs must re-apply for Kindergarten.
-The citywide application period for Kindergarten is usually open from late November through mid-January.
+Children in our pre-K program must re-apply for Kindergarten.
 Applications are not made at the school.
 Instead, applications can be made:

 Families may put up to 12 school choices on their application.
 At PS 58, we offer Kindergarten, and French Dual Language Kindergarten.
 You may place both programs on your application and rank them in order of preference.
 You may also list additional programs at other schools.

 PS 58 has five Kindergarten classes and two French-English Dual Language classes (a total of seven Kindergarten classes).